chaoxu/chaoxu.github.io/posts/2019-11-27-bounds-on-cuts.md

 Indeed, we do have a lower bound of ${n \choose \floor{2\alpha}}$.
 Just consider an unweighted cycle, where min-cut has value $2$.
 We can pick any $\floor{2\alpha}$ edges, which forms a cut of value at most $\alpha$ times the min-cut.

 Note that we require $\alpha$ to a fixed value.
 This is because there is a dependency on $\alpha$ hidden inside the big $O$.
 Our lower bound is absolute and does not depending on $\alpha$ being fixed.
-It be interesting to obtain a matching upper bound.
-Hence we can consider the problem with strict inequality.
+It would be interesting to obtain a matching upper bound for arbitrary $\alpha$.
+Hence we can consider the problem with **strict inequality**.

 ::: {.Conjecture #approxcutconjecture}